8Ginette8/gbif.range/README.md

 <img width=60% height=60% src="https://user-images.githubusercontent.com/43674773/203855955-b17b45ec-063d-4dfe-9a6b-c944422b60d7.png">

-⚠️Also, the number of generated ecoregions will highly determine how precise the distribution of the species would be⚠️, e.g., here **150 ecoregions** highly filter the ecology of the species, whereas **50 ecoregions** does it less and defines more of a very general patterns:
+⚠️Finally, the number of generated ecoregions will highly determine how precise the distribution of the species would be⚠️, e.g., here **150 ecoregions** highly filter the ecology of the species, whereas **50 ecoregions** does it less and defines more of a very general patterns:

 ### Marine species